How to Detect Proxies in Android & iOS Apps Using AI

 -

-After building Deep Proxy Detection, Appdome generates a Certified Secure™ certificate to guarantee that the Deep Proxy Detection protection has been added and is protecting the app.
-To verify that the Deep Proxy Detection protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below:
+After building Proxy Detection, Appdome generates a Certified Secure™ certificate to guarantee that the Proxy Detection protection has been added and is protecting the app.
+To verify that the Proxy Detection protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below:

 Figure 5: Certified Secure™ certificate

-Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Deep Proxy Detection has been added to each Mobile app.
-Certified Secure provides instant and in-line DevSecOps compliance certification that Deep Proxy Detection and other mobile app security features are in each build of the mobile app.
+Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Proxy Detection has been added to each Mobile app.
+Certified Secure provides instant and in-line DevSecOps compliance certification that Proxy Detection and other mobile app security features are in each build of the mobile app.

-Threat-Event™ Elements | Detect Deep Proxy Method Detail |
+Threat-Event™ Elements | Detect Proxy Detection Method Detail |

 ---|---|

-Appdome Feature Name | Deep Proxy Detection |
+Appdome Feature Name | Proxy Detection |

 Threat-Event Mode | |